 Net Neutrality and Business: Potential Losers

-The Internet is not infinite, although many of have come to assume as much.
-Only a certain amount of space will be available on the “express lanes” due to very real bandwidth limitations.
+The Internet is not infinite, although many individuals have come to assume as much.
+Only a certain amount of space will be available on the “express lanes” due to genuine bandwidth limitations.
 Most businesses that find themselves stuck among the slow-lane riff-raff will be stuck with inferior Internet connectivity.

 Here’s what that will mean:

-- Less-reliable internal communications – medium and even many small businesses have come to depend on fast Internet speeds to communicate within or between their facilities, but slower connections will slow down the pace of business that can be conducted.
-It could also hamper many other common business activities, particularly those that rely on fast access to the cloud.
+- Less-reliable internal communications – mid-sized and even many small businesses have come to depend on fast Internet speeds to communicate within or between their facilities.
+Slower data transfers will inhibit these businesses.
+It could also hamper many other everyday business activities, particularly those that rely on fast access to the cloud.
 Even running a credit card for a customer could be a more time-consuming process.

-- Problems with video – slower connections will make it difficult for potential clients or leads to watch videos that explain products or services.
-They’ll also create a huge roadblock for any site wishing to provide a large number of informational or archival videos in order to attract visitors.
+- Problems with video – slower connections will make it difficult for potential clients or leads to view videos that explain products or services.
+They’ll also create a massive roadblock for any site wishing to provide a large number of informational or archival videos to attract visitors.

 - Difficulties with digital marketing – in our connected world, digital is an integral ingredient of nearly all marketing plans.
 Any campaign that requires large amounts of bandwidth is likely to become extremely expensive, or impossible, for small businesses that can’t afford extra ISP fees.

 - Poorer search engine rankings – many business owners don’t realize that a crucial factor in Google’s search algorithms is speed.
 Sites which take a long time to respond because they’re on the Internet “slow lanes” will be marked down heavily by Google and will be listed lower in the search engine results pages.